FaarisIsmail/WAtSCE/README.md

 [Firebase Console](https://console.firebase.google.com/project/cs1980/)

 # Cloud Functions
 Cloud functions are are also hosted on firebase and are located in the [functions](./functions) folder.
-There are currently cloud functions running
+There are currently two SMS cloud functions running
 - Send Message: This allows the host to send messages to registered users from the 'Details' page for the particular event on the website.
 - Send Reminders: This sends a reminder every day at 6pm to everyone who has registered for an event that will start the following day.